-This is quite a common comment that I hear when first meeting a business and whilst most consider their business to be different, this is rarely the case.
+This is quite a common comment that we hear when first meeting a business and whilst most consider their business to be different, this is rarely the case.

 All businesses have a common aim and that aim is to make a profit.
-Having delt with numberous clients in similar situations over the years, I would like to think that my methodology does make sense and does work.
+Having dealt with numerous clients in similar situations over the years, we like to think that our methodology does make sense and does work.

-So, here we are with my six tips to turnaround your business.
+So, here are six tips to turnaround your business.